-The Governing Body, Proprietor and staff have read, understood and will follow Keeping Children Safe in Education 2021.
-The governing body/proprietor and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.
+The Governing Trust Board, Local Governing Bodies and staff have read, understood and will follow Keeping Children Safe in Education 2021.
+The Governing Trust Board, Local Governing Bodies and leadership team have a strategic responsibility for our safeguarding arrangements and will comply with their duties under legislation.

-- St Michael's School has a nominated governor for safeguarding, Daniel Coleman will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - Governing bodies should ensure they facilitate a whole school approach to safeguarding.
+- St James Primary Academy has a nominated governor for safeguarding, Kerrie Cook.
+She will take the lead role in ensuring that the school has an effective policy which interlinks with other related policies; that locally agreed procedures are in place and being followed; and that the policies are reviewed at least annually and when required. - Governing bodies should ensure they facilitate a whole school approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
 Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart. - The Governing Body, Headteacher and Leadership Team will ensure that the DSL is suitably supported in their role and has the appropriate status, authority, funding, resources, and training and is assured that the DSL understands they have the responsibility in leading safeguarding and child protection across the school.